diptobiswas/CI-finalproject/README.md

 #### RUNNING
 Each model is self-contained in its own Jupyter Notebook file, where dependencies are automatically checked and downloaded.

+The Naive Bayes classifier (`naivebayes.ipynb`) was created first and is responsible for first processing the audio dataset into embeddings.
+These embeddings are then saved locally for other classifiers to access.
+Thus, **Naive Bayes should be run** **first**.

-Execute each Notebook file by pressing 'Run All' in the toolbar above.
+Execute each Notebook file by pressing 'Run All' in each Notebook's upper toolbar.

 #### DATASET
 The dataset used for this project from is from [Huggingface](https://huggingface.co/datasets/TrainingDataPro/speech-emotion-recognition-dataset) by TrainingDataPro, which contains 80 .wav files  (<10s) of conversation of 4 classes: ['euphoric', 'joyfully', 'sad', 'surprised'].